-The percentage of female medical staff is 44,7%.
+The percentage of military female medical staff is 44,1% and civilian female medical staff is 48%.

 23. Is there any network to support women in the military (e.g. women's networking groups, female staff associations, contact points)?
 Please explain.